backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

 - [ ] Branch for new minor number (e.g. `1.10.x-preview`) and push to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Revert version number back on 1.x branch with minor number increased (e.g. `1.11.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Revert version number back on new minor number branch (e.g. `1.10.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Create release notes on GitHub (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Create release notes on GitHub **Important: Check "This is a pre-release" checkbox when creating release** (assign to jenlampton / herbdool / serundeputy / quicksketch)

 ## Post-release Publicity + documentation tasks